 - Fellows will meet weekly with their supervisor at the clinical sites for case review as well as general feedback.
 These weekly meetings also provide an opportunity for discussion of strengths and weaknesses and to formulate constructive plans for improvement, and meeting fellows' career goals.
 More formal career mentorship and counseling will occur between the Fellowship Director and the fellow as the year progresses.
 At the conclusion of the fellowship the program supervisor fills out a formal written review that evaluates the skills and attitudes of the fellow.
 Fellows will also have an opportunity to provide feedback about their experience through evaluation forms of the program and faculty.
 The feedback gathered from these evaluations is discussed at the next quarterly meeting of the program leadership and used to adapt and improve the program year to year.

 The fellowship begins July 1st and lasts one full calendar year.
 Fellows will see patients both at the Fish Center for Women's Health as well as the BWH Women's Mental Health service and the BWH Reproductive Psychiatry Consultation service, both on the main BWH campus.

 The fellowship offers a competitive salary and generous benefits options.
 Fellows are given four weeks of vacation time, three days for educational pursuits, and four days for research/scholarly projects per year.

 Successful applicants must qualify for a Harvard Medical School and Brigham and Women's Hospital clinical appointment.

 - 2013-2014: Deborah Knudson-Gonzalez, MD

 - 2011-2012: Nina Isakovich, MD

-The applicant must have completed an ACGME accredited Psychiatry residency before the fellowship and be able to be licensed to practice medicine in Massachusetts.
-To apply, please send the items below to:
+Eligibility: Applicants must have completed or plan to complete an ACGME-accredited psychiatry residency by the fellowship start date (July 1, 2018), and must be able to be licensed to practice medicine in Massachusetts by the start date.